All Episodes

 So we've incentivized his staying in Libya right to the bitter end and killing as many people as possible.

-I was uh I was saying there was nothing caring and compassionate about guys like Harry Reid and Barney Frank and Chuck Schumer being caring and compassionate by spending money yet to be earned by children yet to be born.
+I was saying there was nothing caring and compassionate about guys like Harry Reid and Barney Frank and Chuck Schumer being caring and compassionate by spending money yet to be earned by children yet to be born.

-You remember Roy Rogers' horse.
+You remember Roy Rogers' horse?

-We were talking about him yesterday, he's uh stuffed uh and he used to be in Roy Rogers' uh living room when he died.
+He's stuffed and he used to be in Roy Rogers' living room when he died.

 That's his come and whereabouts, the stuffed trigger.

-But anyway, Greg says uh you mentioned spending money yet to be earned by people yet to be born.
+But anyway, Greg says you mentioned spending money yet to be earned by people yet to be born.

 I would call that the ultimate in taxation without representation, wouldn't you?

-I think that's a good way of putting it.
+Yes, I think that's a good way of putting it.

-It negates the American revolution.
+It negates the American Revolution.

 The American Revolution was about taxation without representation.

-When you're spending money uh by people uh the and presuming that those in uh our kindergarten and first grade will pay it back, uh or at the rate we're spending that the children of those currently in American kindergartens will pay it back, uh you are imposing on them taxation without representation.
+When you're spending money by people and presuming that those in our kindergarten and first grade will pay it back, or at the rate we're spending, that the children of those currently in American kindergartens will pay it back.

-Chuck Schumer is the negation of the American revolution.
+Chuck Schumer is the negation of the American Revolution.

-Uh We're not even talking about all governments at one time or another find themselves having to borrow a little bit here and a little bit there.
+We're not even talking about all governments at one time or another find themselves having to borrow a little bit here and a little bit there.

-Uh that is a negation of the American revolution, because you are saying to Americans born in twenty eleven, uh you have tax you will be living with taxation without representation.
+But borrowing on this scale, borrowing a $1.7 trillion deficit on an annual budget, that is a negation of the American Revolution because you are saying to Americans born in 2011, you will be living with taxation without representation.

-Uh and that is contemptible.
+And that is contemptible.

 That is contemptible.

-Uh one one of the problems here is and one of the reasons why we need to move fast on this stuff, is because eventually you reach a tipping point uh where there are so many people uh who are invested in uh either in p in in uh providing the government workforce or being dependent on the government workforce that the the the people in between being squeezed by both sides, there's not enough of them.
+One of the problems here is, and one of the reasons why we need to move fast on this stuff is because eventually you reach a tipping point where there are so many people who are invested in either in providing the government workforce or being dependent on the government workforce that the people in between being squeezed by both sides.

-Two point four million government workers.
+2.4 million government workers.

-Two point four million government workers.
+2.4 million government workers.

-So in every election, you take the 2.4 million workers, right there, that's 2.4 million votes for the Democratic Party, for the party of government that the Republicans have to try and catch up with.
+Right there, that's 2.4 million votes for the Democratic Party, for the party of government that the Republicans have to try and catch up with.

-And you add to that, then you add to that uh the dependency class, the welfare class, and that's millions more uh that that the Republican Party has to start and try to catch up with.
+And that's millions more that the Republican Party has to start and try to catch up with.

 And eventually it's not possible to catch up.

-Uh, because uh I had an uh had an email from uh somebody who said that uh, you know, you've been demonizing government workers.
+And I want to be clear what we're talking about here, by the way, because I had an email from somebody who said that, you know, you've been demonizing government workers.

 That's not the government workers we're talking about.